Here are 3 reasons why you should read Fighting Broke:

 - I don’t know anyone in LA and have no job, how am I supposed to build my network?

 - Can I network without feeling like a sleaze ball?

 - Is it possible to afford rent or pay student loans on my assistant salary?

 - Should I try negotiating my salary — or just be grateful I have a job?

 If this is your first time to Fighting Broke, I’d start here.

 About Chris Ming

 I’m Chris Ming.
-I’m a 28-year-old guy working as a Hollywood assistant, and Fighting Broke is where I share tips to accelerate your rising career as a future Hollywood power player.
+I worked for years as a Hollywood assistant, and Fighting Broke is where I share tips to accelerate your rising career as a future Hollywood power player.